Stedi-Archive/deploy-functions-with-the-cli/README.md

 npx stedi buckets create-bucket --bucket-name <YOUR_BUCKET_NAME_HERE>
 ```

-If you have a hard time coming up with a name that no one else has thought of before, you can add a lowercased UUID.
+If you have a hard time coming up with a name that no one else has thought of before, you can add a lowercase UUID.

 ```console
 npx stedi buckets create-bucket --bucket-name <YOUR-BUCKET-NAME-HERE>-${$(uuidgen):l}